Can there really be one single BEST credit card?

 Not everyone can stomach an annual fee - especially students, low income earners, light spenders, and credit card newbies.
 If that's you, then a no fee cash back credit card is the right choice.

-The new Tangerine Money-Back Credit Card roared onto the scene earlier this year offering an unprecedented 2 or 3 bonus spending categories YOU get to choose.
+The new Tangerine Money-Back Credit Card roared onto the scene in mid-2016 offering an unprecedented 2 or 3 bonus spending categories YOU get to choose.
 In those categories you get 2% bonus cash back - double the usual 1% on all other purchases.
 This one feature allows you to earn the MOST cash back of any no-fee cash back credit card.

 If you spend $25,000 per year ($2,083/mth) on the card, a typical person with normal spending patterns will earn $338 in cash back yearly.
 Compare that to the $125 you'd get with the worst no-fee card out there and you can see what a huge difference choosing the #1 card makes.